 How can I get my baby an eye exam for free?

-The Eye Doctors are part of a program called Infantsee.
+True Eye Experts are part of a program called Infantsee.
 InfantSEE®, a public health program, managed by Optometry Cares® – the AOA Foundation, is designed to ensure that eye and vision care becomes an essential part of infant wellness care to improve a child’s quality of life.
 Under this program, participating optometrists provide a comprehensive infant eye assessment between 6 and 12 months of age as a no-cost public service.
 Click here to learn more and locate a doctor in your area who can provide the free infant assessment.